-This may be psychological help if you feel like you’re not coping emotionally, financial help if you’re worried about your money situation or legal help if you have some concerns about your employment rights, or you have questions about writing your Will or setting up Powers of Attorney.
+This may be psychological help if you feel like you’re not coping emotionally, financial help if you’re worried about your money situation, or legal help if you have some concerns or questions about your employment rights, writing your Will or setting up Powers of Attorney.
 Getting expert advice can help relieve some anxiety.

 More to explore

-- Head to Health
+- Mental Health Support

-Australian Government Department of Health
+Australian Government, Department of Health and Aged Care